App version: 0.1.0

 1. Your Monthly Payments Will Likely Be Lower

 To state the obvious, the more you pay up front, the less you’ll still owe.
-That means that potentially, your monthly payments will be lower than they would be if you make a smaller down payment.
+That means that potentially, your monthly payments will be lower than they would be if you make a smaller down payment or no down payment at all.
 That can help your monthly budget going forward.A classic strategy for lowering car payments is making a sizable down payment when financing a vehicle purchase.
 Deciding what is a good down payment on a car may depend on what works best for you.
-Putting 10% down or 20% down can be ideal if you can afford the up-front payment.
+Putting 10% - 20% or more down can be ideal if you can afford the up-front payment.

 2. You’ll Pay the Car Off Faster